BeeChains/innerinetcompany/index.md

 # - Is 'I' awareness of 'I AM'?
 # - Is 'I' the witnessing of the 'I AM witness'?
 # - Is 'I' to Awareness and 'I AM' is to Consciousness?
+# - Is 'I' a Knowing Witnessing Presence of Being that is Innate?
+# - Is 'I AM' a Knowing Witness Presence of Being that is Innate?
 # - Is 'I' First Thought of and by Itself as Being the One Witnessing and Transcending?
 # - Is 'I' seen as the first thought formed within SELF and of SUPREME MIND ITSELF, as Living Root of the Tree of Knowledge?
 # - Is 'I' Root Access for the Self-Aware to Know Thyself via the mind's eye or say the mind's I?